 My Top 5 Resources for Finding My Next Favorite Recipe

-Hers is the only recipe I use for German pancakes (a staple around here), and I really need to do posts on her chicken & noodles over mashed potatoes dinner and both versions of her mac & cheese because they’re among my favorites!
+Hers is the only recipe I use for German pancakes (a staple around here), and we love both versions of her mac & cheese so much that I did a post with the recipes so you could love them, too!

 Seriously, this one would make a GREAT wedding gift for just about anybody!